 - Waterproof jacket, you never know when the heavens ar going to open up so its advisable that you pack a lightweight foldable waterproof jacket.

-Items for Cycling in A Cooler Climate
+Items To Pack for Cycling in A Cooler Climate

 Some destinations it is advisable not to go at the peak holiday times because it just gets to warm.
 So we advise that you go at the beginning or the end of a season.
 This of course brings up variations in the weather and temperature, thus the variations of clothing.

 - 3/4 or full padded leggings, early starts before the sun has fully risen can be surprisingly cool when whizzing down a mountain.
 You can always change later in the day as it warms up.

 - Riding gloves, you may need a full pair of gloves rather than fingerless gloves to keep warm.
 You can always carry the fingerless gloves in a small backpack.

 - Neck buff, a great way to keep your neck, ears and face a little warmer.
 Keeping off the cool breeze is half the battle to stay warm once riding.

 - Waterproof bags, Something to keep a spare set of dry clothes in.
 Worse case scenario you will always have a fresh set of dry clothes.

 - Microfibre towel, great for wiping the rain off the bike and yourself.
 They can absorb 5x plus more water than a normal towel.